 Do you feel a strong connection to the local community is important for someone in your position?

 Absolutely.
 Our institution is an important part of the community and I would like to extend that even further.
 So, I plan on being active with community leaders and businesses in order to do that.
 As a former mayor myself, I have a clear understanding of the importance of these relationships.
 So I will be reaching out to key community leaders and groups and looking for ways we can be mutually helpful to each other.
 I have already begun to do that.
-One of the first things I did was meet with Mayor Baney, where we discussed how we could jointly celebrate our 150th anniversary, among other ways to build on our relationship.
-We will be hosting a networking event with elected officials to engage them as well.
+One of the first things I did was meet with Mayor Baney to discuss how we could jointly celebrate our 150th anniversary, among other ways to build on our relationship, and we hosted a networking event with elected officials to engage them as well.
 I would also like to work with employers to learn more about their needs.
 It is an important reciprocal relationship.
-We are here to serve the community that we are part of and to help improve lives; and we want to earn that support back for The Haven.
+We are here to serve the community that we are part of and to help improve lives.
+Through them, we want to generate more support for The Haven.

 You’ve mentioned your favorite animal is an eagle.
 Can you tell us why it is your favorite and how it makes feel to now be a LHU Bald Eagle?